rowan-maclachlan/rowansbike/README.md

 ========================

-This website represents a personal project for me and a sandbox in which to developer basic web programming skills.
-None of the work in here done by me should be considered exemplary or excellent in any regard, unless by chance it happened to be so.
+This website represents a personal project for me and a sandbox in which to develop basic web programming skills.
+None of the work in here done by me should be considered exemplary or excellent in any regard, unless judged so on its own merit alone.

 In addition to serving as a bit of a playground for my software engineering side, it also features some content created by my physical engineering side.